Tinkerforge/doc/en/source/Software/IPConnection_Delphi.rst

  * *hardwareVersion*: Major, minor and release number for hardware version.
  * *firmwareVersion*: Major, minor and release number for firmware version.
  * *deviceIdentifier*: A number that represents the Brick, instead of the name of the Brick (easier to parse).
- * *enumerationType*: Type of enumeration
+ * *enumerationType*: Type of enumeration.

- Possible enumerate types are:
+ Possible enumeration types are:

- * IPCON_ENUMERATION_TYPE_AVAILABLE (0): Device is available (enumeration triggered by user).
+ * ENUMERATION_TYPE_AVAILABLE (0): Device is available (enumeration triggered by user).
- * IPCON_ENUMERATION_TYPE_CONNECTED (1): Device is newly connected (automatically send by Brick after establishing a communication connection).
+ * ENUMERATION_TYPE_CONNECTED (1): Device is newly connected (automatically send by Brick after establishing a communication connection).
 This indicates that the device has potentially lost its previous configuration and needs to be reconfigured.
- * IPCON_ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected (only possible for USB connection).
+ * ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected (only possible for USB connection).

  It should be possible to implement "plug 'n play" functionality with this (as is done in Brick Viewer).